 The timing block consists of a crystal oscillator, a baud rate generator, a programmable 16-bit counter/timer, and four clock selectors.
-The crystal oscillator operates directly from a crystal connected across the X1/CLK and X2 inputs.
+The crystal oscillator operates directly from a 3.6864MHz crystal connected across the X1/CLK and X2 inputs.
 If an external clock of the appropriate frequency is available, it may be connected to X1/CLK.
 The clock serves as the basic timing reference for the Baud Rate Generator (BRG), the counter/timer, and other internal circuits.
-A clock signal within the limits specified in the specifications section of this data sheet must always be supplied to the DUART.
-If an external is used instead of a crystal, X1 should be driven using a configuration similar to the one in Figure 7.
+A clock signal within the limits specified in the specifications section of this data sheet must always be supplied to the DLIART

+If an external clock is used instead of a crystal, both X1 and X2 should use a configuration similar to the one in Figure 5.